TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 In order to build the documentation site with the right theme, you need to run `./mage docs:deps` from time to time.

+>Note: as a workaround for [this](https://github.com/gohugoio/hugo/issues/7083), `./mage docs:deps` also pulls the latest version of [frequency-plans.yml](https://github.com/TheThingsNetwork/lorawan-frequency-plans/).

 You can start a development server with live reloading by running `./mage docs:server`.
 This command will print the address of the server.